Renen Schorr: Accomplishments

 In 2001, Renen Schorr initiated and edited the prize-winning dramatic series Voices from the Heartland for Israeli commercial TV.
 The enterprise served as an incubator for select young talents, graduates of various Israeli film schools.
 At a point where opportunities to work in the creative dramatic field were few and far between, Schorr created a supportive platform for these individuals to create their first dramatic efforts, paving the way for their entrance to the foreground of Israeli television and cinema.
 Voices From the Heartland went on to win six prizes in the Jerusalem Film Festival, 2001 and 2002.
 Two of the films from the series, James' Journey to Jerusalem, directed by Ra'anan Alexandrowicz, and Slaves of the Lord by Hadar Friedlich were screened at Cannes Director's Fortnight 2001.

 In 2008, Schorr led the formation of Israel's first municipal film fund, the Jerusalem Film and Television Fund.
 Among the 60 films and television shows that the Fund has supported are A Tale of Love and Darkness by Natalie Portman, “The Policeman” by Nadav Lapid and “Dig” by Gideon Raff.
-Renen Schorr serves as chairperson of the board of directors at the Fund.
+Renen Schorr served as chairperson of the board of directors at the Fund.

-In 2008 he set up the Herzeliya Cinematheque and the Holon Cinematheque.
+In 2008, he set up the Herzeliya Cinematheque and the Holon Cinematheque.
 This was part of his vision to expand the audience for both Israeli and independent films as an alternative to commercial chains.

-Schorr has served as a juror for numerous international competitions and festivals including Berlinale (2011), the Sarajevo Film Festival (2016), DocAviv (2009) and the Israel Prize (2004).
-He has conducted masterclasses about the methodology of the Sam Spiegel Film School at various film schools such as Sarajevo, Istanbul, Berlin, New York and San Jose, Costa Rica.
+Schorr served as a juror for numerous international competitions and festivals including Berlinale (2011), the Sarajevo Film Festival (2016), DocAviv (2009) and the Israel Prize (2004).
+He conducted masterclasses about the methodology of the Sam Spiegel Film School at various film schools such as Sarajevo, Istanbul, Berlin, New York and San Jose, Costa Rica.